rewboss hub

 Sometimes a shotgun mic is necessary, and so I splashed out on a Røde Videomic.
 This is very handy for those times when you want to record sound from in front of the camera without picking too much extraneous noise, but a lapel mic is impractical: vox pops, for example.
 But mounted on a desk stand and with the addition of a pop filter, it can usefully be pressed into action for voiceovers.
 Instead of using special sound recording equipment, I can plug it straight into my camera.

-However, while that did serve me well for a long time, a more professional solution is a studio microphone; mine is the Auna CM001B, which comes with a shock mount to minimize unwanted vibrations.
-A microphone screen cuts down on unwanted echos.
+However, while that did serve me well for a long time, a more professional solution is a studio microphone; mine is the Auna CM001B, which comes with a shock mount to minimize unwanted vibrations and a pop filter to keep the sound free of unwanted “popping” sounds.

 The one I usually use is a Hama Star 63.
 It’s actually meant for stills, not video, so smooth panning and tilting aren’t possible; but for those times when I have to film myself, or for when I really need to keep the camera steady, it does the job just fine.
 For special occasions I have a second-hand tripod by Cullmann, which can be persuaded to pan and tilt fairly smoothly.
 It has an extension arm which can be used to position the camera at odd angles: it’s most often in action, for example, to photograph the postcards for my “Fan Mail” videos.